 Compared to centuries past, many more men wear wedding rings now.
 Even compared to a century ago, it’s a much more common practice.
 In 2019, a study from The Knot found that roughly half of same-sex couples exchange engagement rings but for heterosexual couples, that number is about six percent.
 The legalization of same-sex marriage has obviously increased the number of men receiving engagement rings, but it was still a slowly growing trend before then.

-Male engagement rings are much more common than ever before and male wedding rings more common still.
+Male engagement rings are much more common than ever before and male wedding rings are more common still.
 However, celebrities like Michael Bublé and Ed Sheeran have caused quite a stir when photographed wearing their engagement rings.
 That meant that pop culture once again raised the question: Should (or do) men wear engagement rings?
-There are two sides to this proverbial coin.
+There are two sides to this proverbial coin, and there isn’t necessarily a single “right” answer.

 For some, it’s a matter of personal choice.
 Some men feel uncomfortable wearing any jewelry, including a ring.
+Many, however, wear wedding bands daily once married but feel like engagement rings are only for women.
 Other men would like to move with the times and hop on the engagement ring trend.

-Some guys wear engagement rings comfortably and others aren’t really a fan.
+Some guys wear engagement rings comfortably, and others aren’t really fans.
 While there is a more general acceptance of men wearing rings, rings just aren’t everyone’s thing.
 The number of men choosing not to wear rings doesn’t account for guys who would wear a necklace or watch instead of a ring, but using that to display the same commitment.

-Some men may be leery of wearing a ring.
+Some men may be leery of wearing a ring for safety reasons.
 These are often men who are very active or perform manual labor of some kind.
 There have been cases of men who have lost their ring fingers due to a ring getting caught in the machinery.
+People have also experienced ring avulsion, or degloving injuries while wearing rings.
+This type of injury is rare but devastating and occurs when a ring gets caught on a fast-moving object and removes the finger’s soft tissue.
+Degloving injuries are difficult to treat and, in many cases, lead to amputation.
+Ouch.

 Typically, commitment levels can play a role.
 How a man views his relationship with his significant other can determine whether he will wear an engagement ring or promise ring.
-If he believes in equal commitment from both parties, he should have no problem wearing his own engagement ring.
+If he believes in equal commitment from both parties, he should have no problem wearing his own engagement ring — as long as it suits his style.
 After all, it’s meant to symbolize love and devotion.
-If you expect your future groom or bride-to-be to show the whole world that he or she is "spoken for," why wouldn’t you want to do the same instead of waiting for wedding day?
+If you expect your future groom or bride-to-be to show the whole world that he or she is "spoken for," why wouldn’t you want to do the same instead of waiting for the wedding day?

 So if the man does decide to wear an engagement ring, this begs the question: Which finger would a man wear his engagement ring on?